webpack/changelog-v5/README.md

 ## Work Queues

-Webpack used to handle module processing by functions calling functions, and a `semaphore` which limits parallelism.
+webpack used to handle module processing by functions calling functions, and a `semaphore` which limits parallelism.
 The `Compilation.semaphore` has been removed and async queues now handle work queuing and processing.
 Each step has a separate queue:

 - `Compilation.factorizeQueue`: calling the module factory for a group of dependencies.
 - `Compilation.addModuleQueue`: adding the module to the compilation queue (may restore module from cache).